-The backsplash might appear an afterthought in an otherwise well designed and appliance focused kitchen.
-However, that narrow strip of wall that runs between the counter and cabinets can change the entire look of a kitchen.
+The backsplash may appear an afterthought in an otherwise well-designed and appliance-focused kitchen.
+However, the narrow strip of wall that runs between the counter and cabinets can change the entire look of this room.

-You can express your creativity and style through your backsplash, so instead of overlooking it, consider updating it to add life to a dull kitchen.
-The process itself isn't too difficult, so if you're ready to take on the job, we at RenoQuotes.com have got you covered with a step-by-step guide to installing a new kitchen backsplash!
+Instead of overlooking it, you can express your creativity and style through your backsplash, so consider updating it to breathe life into a dull kitchen.
+The process itself isn't too difficult, so if you're ready to take on the job, we've got you covered with this step-by-step guide to install a new kitchen backsplash!

-Collect and gather all your materials including tiles, tile adhesive and grout.
-Alongside your materials, you’ll need the correct tools including a notched trowel, tape measure, sponge, level, utility knife, pencil and tile-cutter.
-Also, consider something to cover your countertops with an old sheet or large piece of material you aren’t too fond of, as you’ll want to keep your countertops clean while you’re installing the backsplash.
+Also, consider using something to cover your countertops before starting this job, like an old sheet or large piece of material you aren’t too fond of, as you’ll want to keep your countertops clean while you’re installing the backsplash.

-Clean your walls and the surrounding area, as they must be free of dust and grease.
-Wipe the walls down with a damp rag, and allow enough time for them to dry.
-Without clean walls, the adhesive will not stick correctly.
-If there are any defects in the wall, it is important that you repair them before moving forward.
+To start this project off on the right foot, begin by cleaning your walls and the surrounding area, as they must be free of dust and grease.
+This can be done by wiping the walls down with a damp rag and allowing time for them to dry.
+Without clean walls, the adhesive won't be able to stick correctly.
+If there are any defects in the wall, it's important that you repair them before moving forward.

 source: Flickr, Stephanie

+It's best to do this step by working in small sections, as applying too much adhesive at once will lead to it drying before the tiles are placed on the walls.
 A rule of thumb is to cover only an area large enough for eight tiles.
-Start at the bottom center of the wall and work outwards from there.
+Begin at the bottom center of the wall and work outwards from there.
 A common mistake is applying the adhesive directly to the backs of tiles.
-However, this will make it far more difficult to attach them to the wall.
+We'd say avoid doing this when possible, as it will be far more difficult to attach them to the wall.

-Don’t worry about the grout going over the tiles, as you will remove the excess grout later.
 The correct method for spreading grout is to apply it in a sweeping pattern at a 45-degree angle.
-Pack it tightly between tiles.
-Let the grout set, which should take 30 to 45 minutes.
-Double check that all the cracks between tiles have been filled, while the remaining area should have unnecessary grout cleaned.
+Don’t worry about grout going over tiles, as you'll remove the excess later.
+Be certain to pack it tightly between tiles.
+Now, let the grout set, which should take 30 to 45 minutes.
+Double-check that all the cracks between tiles have been filled.

-Follow the initial steps we instructed above, including collecting all the correct materials and tools that will be needed for the installation of your backsplash.
-If you are working with individual stick on tiles, you may require spacers to make sure they are spread out evenly.
-Also, make sure to clean your walls and measure out the space!
+Follow the initial steps we instructed above, including collecting all the correct materials and tools needed for the installation of your backsplash.
+Also, complete the steps to clean your walls and measure the space!
+If you're working with individual stick-on tiles, you may require spacers to make sure they're spread out evenly.

 Now your tiles are prepped and ready to be applied!
 Peeling off the backing, stick pieces onto your desired location.
-As with regular tiles, it is recommended that you start from the bottom center of the wall and work outwards.
+As with regular tiles, it's recommended that you start from the bottom center of the wall and work outwards.
 Check to see that each tile or the entire sheet firmly adheres to the wall.
-Hold a straight edge over the tiles as you press, making sure they don’t shift!
+Hold a straight edge, such as a ruler or level, over the tiles as you press, to be sure they don’t shift!